 In 2017, an employee of a popular restaurant in Delhi, India was arrested on the charges of duplicating credit card details off of 13 customers, amounting to a fraud of INR 600,000.
 This is just one of the many fraud cases reported each year.

-C. US, Europe, and India are following footsteps of China in QR Code Payments
+A. The world is following footsteps of China in QR Code Payments

 It’s not just China that uses QR Codes for cashless payments.

-QR Codes became popular in India, thanks to the e-wallet Paytm which is partly backed by the Alibaba Group.
+QR Codes became popular in India, thanks to the e-wallet Paytm that is partly backed by the Alibaba Group.
 Cashless payments quickly spread in India post demonetization of the old INR 500 and 1,000 currency notes in November 2016.

 European countries such as Switzerland also use QR Codes for payments.